stacks-network/stacks/sBTC/nakamoto/testing/chainstate_accessor_trait.md

 ## Properties of a successful implementation

 - We can use this accessor trait in place of all of the struct-specific connection and transaction objects that we currently use for reading chainstate from these various DBs
-- The APIs exposed by the accessor are sufficient to allow us to mock the new modules we’re going to build so we an test them on synthesized data in isolation
+- The APIs exposed by the accessor are sufficient to allow us to mock the new modules we’re going to build so we can test them on synthesized data in isolation